 Attendance in class (Wednesday lecture) is highly recommended since lecture material will go into more depth than the text.
-Lecture material will also be emphasized on the exams and some lecture material is not in the text.
+Lecture material will also be emphasized on the exams.
 If you are having problems with the course material, please see me early on in the course.
 I might be able to help you achieve better results if I know of your problem soon enough.